rks101/eglinux/README.md

 ## The One with Linus

 [The talk with not so visionary, not so people-person, a simple, happy engineer](https://www.youtube.com/watch?v=o8NPllzkFhE) Linus Torvalds, who changed the world at least twice with Linux and Git.
 He started both projects as a hobby and to solve the problems he was facing.
-On mailing lists, he speaks his mind.

 ----